 falcon.24@buckeyemail.osu.edu

 Ben Falcón (he/him/his) is a political science Ph.D. student at The Ohio State University specializing in international relations and comparative politics.
-His interests span the intersections between security studies, political geography, and diplomatic history, particularly concerning questions related to global environmental politics, power politics, and international conflict.
-His research explores topics related to political extremism, non-traditional security, historical processes, and regional orders.
-His focus is primarily on Central and South Asia.
+His interests span the intersections between security studies, political ecology, and environmental history, particularly questions related to environmental governance, state-building, and critical security.
+His research explores topics like nature-society relations, international orders, and the formation and development of the sovereign nation-state.

 Falcón holds a B.A. in Political Science and History with a minor in Chinese from Trinity University (with honors) in San Antonio, Texas, and an A.A. in Liberal Arts from Del Mar College (with honors) in Corpus Christi, Texas.

-His current research examines the complex interplay between climate change and conflict and the impact of the historical consequences of war and political violence on political behavior and state-building.
+His current research examines how sovereign states emerged and explores the long-term effects of this state formation process on contemporary issues related to environmental governance, conflict, and human security, mainly focusing on Europe, China, and South Asia.
 He was named a 2022-2023 Diversity Fellow by the American Political Science Association and a Patrick S. Osmer Fellow by the graduate school at The Ohio State University.